kolotaev/vakt/README.md

 Actions are the same as for any Storage that conforms interface of `vakt.storage.abc.Storage` base class.

-Beware that currently MongoStorage supports indexed `find_for_inquiry()` only for StringExact and StringFuzzy checkers.
+Beware that currently MongoStorage supports indexed and filtered-out `find_for_inquiry()` only for StringExact, StringFuzzy and Regex (since MongoDB version 4.2 and onwards) checkers.
-RegexChecker (see [this issue](https://jira.mongodb.org/browse/SERVER-11947)) and RulesChecker simply return all the Policies from the database.
+RulesChecker simply returns all the Policies from the database.

 ##### SQL